 — Question #3 (We get this one a lot) —

 from Mike Wise at Blockchain Wisedom (among others): Does 4US handle cryptocurrency (e.g. Bitcoin) donations?

 Answer @ 56:38 Short answer – Yes.
-4US can accommodate crypto contribution.
+4US can accommodate crypto contributions.
 As a compliance platform, however, it is paramount to ensure LEGAL COMPLIANCE.
 So whatever the law says is what 4US can accommodate.
-For example, the FEC has issued guidance requiring the same AML/KYC standards be applied to the crypto wallet-holder – so they will have to go through this process in order to pay with cryptocurrency.
+For example, the FEC has issued guidance requiring the same AML/KYC standards to be applied to the crypto wallet-holder – so they will have to go through this process in order to pay with cryptocurrency.

 for contributing their expertise and forming a non-partisan view of the situation: